According to Statista, the tourism industry grows steadily each year.

 Marketing is key to generating revenue.

-Keep your primary audience in mind when developing your marketing plan.
+Keep your primary audience in mind when developing your hotel marketing plan.

 With that said, flesh out your plan under these headings: